 Innovative technology and frameworks also play a critical role in expanding your security team’s impact.
 The pace of technological change seems to only increase.
 And with it, the way to secure environments can change too.
 Independent authentication systems on lots of systems yielded to centralised authentication like Active Directory, only to change again to federated identity like SSO.

 The best teams look to breakthrough tools and frameworks — ideas that transform the way that security is done.
 NIST’s Cybersecurity Framework has changed the scope of what a security program encompasses to be truly holistic.
 And commodity mandatory access control, like SELinux or AppArmor, provide revolutionary protection and detection.
 There may be a steep learning curve to some best-of-breed technologies, but the upfront work pays dividends in the long-term.

 BUILDING FOR A SECURE FUTURE

 Building for security is foundational to company success — and building goes beyond hardening a system and writing a policy.
-A truly secure organization is one where everyone is committed to keeping security at the core of the product, systems, processes, and culture.
+A truly secure organisation is one where everyone is committed to keeping security at the core of the product, systems, processes, and culture.